-Looking back on a one-year, three year, five year and since inception annualised basis, the performance of the portfolio against our against our long-term investment objectives is as follows:
+Looking back on a one-year, three-year, five-year and since-inception annualised basis, the performance of the portfolio against our long-term investment objectives is as follows:

 Our strategic target is to have 75% of our holdings in investments which will drive the long-term returns on the endowment (return drivers); 20% in holdings which will help to mitigate volatility over time (diversifiers); and a 5% allocation to cash for liquidity purposes.

 The fall in the value of sterling following the UK’s decision to leave the EU had a significant impact on investment performance during 2016.
 The S&P 500 index, for example, was up 12% in dollar terms but rose 33.6% when converted back into sterling.

 The portfolio was an overall beneficiary from the decline in the value of the Sterling as the majority of its investments are denominated in currencies other than sterling.

 The fund benefited during 2016 from private equity and venture capital funds holdings although to a lesser extent than 2015.
 These funds have been maturing for a number of years and the valuations of the underlying investments were supported by buoyant US equity markets, particularly within the technology sector.

 In terms of public equity markets, prices continued to rise during 2016 and stock market valuations appear stretched on a number of measures.
 While the low interest rate environment remains very supportive, the cycle will eventually turn and there are increasing signs that the bond market, in particular, is unlikely to perform as well in the coming years.

 As a consequence, where appropriate, we have been taking profits in our return driver holdings and reinvesting the proceeds into new diversifying investments.
 We remain focused on identifying those managers who can best manage our capital over the long-term.